 Have you ever heard the stories of the legendary Bristol Giants, Goram and Ghyston?
 Legend has it that they created some of the city’s most famous landmarks – including the Avon Gorge!
 Discover more about their adventures in three books (great ideas for Christmas gifts!), created by Oliver Rigby and Tom Bonson.

 Selling children’s toys and games from across Europe, this gorgeous Gloucester Road shop specialises in wooden toys, games, crafts, books and puzzles.

 Gloucester Road’s Totally Toys has been selling all kinds of child-friendly fun since 1988.
 The shop boasts one of the largest collections of Lego in Bristol, alongside wooden toys, books and science products to keep the kiddos happy.

-Make use of their new ring and collect service during lockdown – take a look at the products on their site, then give them a call on 0117 9423833 to check their stock and make your order – payments can be taken over the phone and they’ll bring your order to the curbside so you don’t have to enter the shop.
+Take a look at the products on their site, then give them a call on 0117 9423833 to check their stock and make your order – payments can be taken over the phone.

 A family-run independent toy shop based in Bedminster that is home to beautiful wooden animals, ethical brands and brilliant stocking fillers.
 Their website offers the opportunity to shop by age, toy type, special offers and new products.